1. What paperwork is required for field trip participants? Who is responsible for collecting that paperwork?

 Required field trip to San Juan Islands April 13-15

 These details about the field trip(s) should also be included in the course syllabus.
-These details about the field trip(s) should also be included in the course syllabus, along with the trip duration, location, means of transportation, and any other important information about the trip conditions.
+These details about the field trip(s) should also be included in the course syllabus, along with the trip duration, location, means of transportation, information regarding toilet stops, and any other important information about the trip conditions.

 4. How do field trip leaders reserve university vehicles (UCars) for field trips?